-Every now and again a publisher announces a game which literally nobody was expecting, or in this case, it was Walmart who made the unofficial announcement just before E3 2018?!
-RAGE 2 seemingly came out of nowhere, the original game came out in 2011 to strong reviews, but it was a game which many people forgot about due to it having solid combat wrapped within a slightly dull and poorly written story.
+Every now and again a publisher announces a game that literally nobody was expecting, or in this case, it was Walmart who made the unofficial announcement just before E3 2018?!
+RAGE 2 seemingly came out of nowhere, the original game came out in 2011 to strong reviews, but it was a game that many people forgot about due to it having solid combat wrapped within a slightly dull and poorly written story.
 This time, Bethesda was sure you’d take notice of this surprising sequel by placing Andrew W.K. on stage at their conference as he reminded us all that we should “Get ready to die“.

 Set within the same world we ventured through within the original, how much has changed and what new mechanics can we hope to play around with as we mindlessly slaughter anything that looks at us funny?
 Let’s take a look as we Party Hard in this new terraformed land we once called home…

 Just like the original RAGE, RAGE 2 isn’t going to win any award for its narrative – sorry guys!
 Although, that’s not why we play the game, so thankfully the main focus has been placed elsewhere.
 Briefly, the game is set thirty years after the events of the first game (no prior knowledge required).
 The world is still a wasteland after a vast amount of humans had mutated when an asteroid had hit Earth many years prior.
 Thankfully, in the last thirty years, humankind has developed a way of terraforming the land into various biomes in an effort to help them survive.
 So, no longer are we restricted to deserts, we now have jungles and less-sandy locations.